Problems hearing TV and radio: some suggestions

 - Subtitles that change so quickly that there is no time to read them, although I accept that this is dictated by the speed of the dialogue and is probably unavoidable.
 In practice it is surprising how seldom it happens.

 In all situations I know, plugging in headphones, cuts off the speakers so that no-one else can hear what is being said.
 This may have advantages in not disturbing other people, but it does mean that one can't enjoy a programme together.
+There are supposed to be ways round this but I have never found any successful ones.
+Staff at a good quality audio outlet may be able to help.

 My other strategies are so obvious that all deaf people probably use them anyway: